chrisbuild124/chrisbuild124/README.md

 I'm passionate about backend and full stack development.
 I recently completed a software engineering internship at SailPoint, where I was working in backend development.

+I'm currently working on a personal website and a grocery store tracker project.

 I'm looking for software engineering internships next summer to expand my knowledge!

 <!--